- 06 Mar

 Quitting is hard, perhaps one of the hardest things many of us will do.
 Falling off the wagon then is likely; the important thing then is not give up.
 When you first quit it is easy to give up and fall back into old ways.
 The mind-set of "I've already failed, I might as well have a few more" is the worst thing you can think.
 Continuing to try even after you fail is all important and if you can do that, then you will eventually become smoke free.

-If you are interested in making the switch then on National No Smoking day, why not try out our FREE starter kit?
-All you have to do is pay the P&P of £5.95 and you can join the thousands who are giving up cigarettes.
+If you are interested in making the switch then on National No Smoking day, why not try out our starter kit for just £9.99? and you too can join the thousands who are giving up cigarettes.

 About SMOKO Premium E-Cigarettes

 SMOKO Premium Electronic Cigarettes is the UK’s leading brand of e-cigarettes.
-Since starting over 4 years ago, SMOKO has helped prevent the use of over 100,000,000 cigarettes.
+Since starting in 2012, SMOKO has helped prevent the use of over 100,000,000 cigarettes.
 We have also helped our customers save over £32,500,000 in extra disposable income.

 SMOKO E-Cigarettes contains only the highest quality, pharmaceutical-grade ingredients which have been Made in the UK.
 The majority of e-cigarette brands sold in grocery and convenience stores, petrol stations and on-line use Chinese-made ingredients.